ABOUT HUMPHREY

 Final Encore, 2011-2012

-Humphrey’s works have been commissioned by notable names such as The Beatles, Ministry of Defence, Canary Wharf Group, Arcelor Mittal, Jumeirah, Fendi, Kenzo and Louis Vuitton.
-He has donated works to organisations such as the British Armed Forces, Prostate Cancer UK, Team GB and The Royal British Legion, including dedications by members of The British royal family, Lord Mayors and ministers from the UK Government.
+Humphrey specialises in bespoke commissions, designing and building custom-made monumental works for internationally renowned clients and partners.
+His works have been commissioned by notable names such as The Beatles, Ministry of Defence, Grosvenor Estate, Canary Wharf Group, KPMG, CBRE Group, Arcelor Mittal, Jumeirah, Fendi, Kenzo and Louis Vuitton.
+He has donated works to organisations such as the British Armed Forces, Prostate Cancer UK, Team GB, Paralympic GB, Paddle UK and The Royal British Legion, including dedications by members of The British royal family, Lord Mayors and ministers from the UK Government.
 Humphrey has been invited to charitable events such as 10 Downing Street and British Consulates for his philanthropic sculptures.
+See below more organisations and individuals who have engaged with Humphrey.

 THE FINANCIAL TIMES WROTE, “ART REALLY IS LIFE IN MARK HUMPHREY’S ARTISTIC HANDS.”